-45 Is there a procedure whereby private parties can complain to the authority responsible for antitrust enforcement about alleged unlawful vertical restraints?
+46 Is there a procedure whereby private parties can complain to the authority responsible for antitrust enforcement about alleged unlawful vertical restraints?

 Yes.
-Private parties showing a legitimate interest (those actually or potentially suffering damage as a result of the conduct in question) can file a complaint with the Commission either formally (on the Commission's form C) or informally (including orally or anonymously).
-The submission of a formal complaint ties the Commission to responding within a given time (in principle, four months).
+Private parties showing a legitimate interest (those actually or potentially suffering damage as a result of the conduct in question) can file a complaint with the Commission either formally on the Commission's form C or informally (including orally or anonymously).
+The submission of a formal complaint ties the Commission to responding within a given time, which in principle is four months.
 However, the CJEU and the EU General Court have long held that the Commission has a wide discretion in choosing which complaints to pursue.